 You will need to inform us so we can update your policy.
 You can add, remove or swap any band members at any time during your policy period.

 We are one of the UK’s leading specialists in niche insurance products.
-Nearly 200,000 policyholders have already chosen Ripe for their sports, leisure, personal and business insurance.
+Over 200,000 policyholders have already chosen Ripe for their sports, leisure, personal and business insurance.
 Our fresh approach to insurance is all about making insurance easy-to-buy, simple-to-understand, jargon-free and excellent value.
 We ensure that our insurance practices not only meet but exceed the standards set by the Financial Conduct Authority, giving our customers a clear understanding of our insurance products and providing a first-class insurance service.
 Find out about how we do things differently here.

 No, insurance premiums are subject to Insurance Premium Tax (IPT) rather than VAT.